First-time homebuyer’s guide to getting a mortgage

 Save for your down payment right away

-It’s true that the down payment can be one of the biggest hurdles aspiring homeowners face, which is why you want to start saving as soon as possible.
+It’s true that the down payment can be one of the biggest hurdles aspiring homeowners face.
+It can be an even bigger hurdle if you work in a job that doesn’t have a consistent pay schedule.
+This is why you want to start saving as soon as possible.

 Start saving what you can each month.
 For example, if you deposit $250 each month for twelve months into a savings account you will have saved up to $3,000 for a future down payment.
 Or deposit the difference between your current housing expense and your ideal future monthly mortgage payment.
 That way you can start building the cushion you need while getting used to the monthly expense.